tomjoht/tomjoht.github.io/_docs/ai/docapis_oxygenxml_positron_assistant.md

 The general workflow with Positron involves selecting text, then clicking an action button in the AI Positron Assistant pane.
 For example, suppose you're trying to explain a confusing concept.
 In this scenario, pretend you're a tech writer for OpenAI explaining the concept of "embeddings."
 You asked engineers what an embedding is, but their response was confusing.
 They wrote,

 > An embedding is a vector representation of a piece of data (e.g. some text) that is meant to preserve aspects of its content and/or its meaning.
 Chunks of data that are similar in some way will tend to have embeddings that are closer together than unrelated data.
-OpenAI offers text embedding models that take as input a text string and produce as output an embedding vectn, classification, and more.
+OpenAI offers text embedding models that take as input a text string and produce as output an embedding vector, classification, and more.

 (Note: I just pulled this paragraph randomly from the OpenAI documentation [here](https://platform.openai.com/docs/introduction/key-concepts).)